Start typing and press Enter to search

 Case study, CMP, Consumer Electronics

-Thanks to S mart CMP it has been clearly demonstrated that CMP pads are largely under-utilized and are often discarded with more than half of the useful lifetime still remaining.
+Thanks to S mart 2 it has been clearly demonstrated that CMP pads are largely under-utilized and are often discarded with more than half of the useful lifetime still remaining.

-Chemical Mechanical Planarization (CMP) is one of the most critical processes in the semiconductor, hard disk and LED wafer manufacturing segments.
-The process is applied to assure the required planarity of the substrate wafer and for re-planarization at some intermediate points following deposition and lithographic processing for the structures built upon the wafer.
-In general, planarization is necessary to ensure functionality of the mutli-level interconnects within the structures, but the technique is also commonly used to reduce wafer thickness whilst maintaining uniformity.
+Chemical Mechanical Planarization (CMP) is a critical process in the semiconductor, hard disk, and LED wafer manufacturing industry used to achieve the required planarity of the substrate wafer.
+Planarization is crucial for ensuring the functionality of the multi-level interconnects within the structures and reducing wafer thickness while maintaining uniformity.

 cs13 Sensofar Metrology - CMP process 1